shiyu-wangbyte/panx2-simulation/README.md

 place four ATP molecules in our coordinate files, and parameterize ATP with AmberTools (antechamber molecule and amb2gro_top_gro.py script).

 Up to this step, the preparations of MD simulation were finished.
-The topology files were saved in "toppar.zip".
-For repeating our work, please unzip these two files.
+The topology files were saved in "toppar.zip" and "topol.top".
+For repeating our work, please unzip "toppar.zip".

 ### step5: simulation